vsrov161/NightSkyPlanner/README.md

 # NightSkyPlanner
-An advanced notes tool for astronomers and astrophotographers
+Smart notes tool for astronomers and astrophotographers

 Night Sky Planner is a work-in-progress tool designed to help plan astronomical observations and photo sessions.
 It allows tracking the time when a specific star or celestial object appears in the observer’s field of view.